Sky Travel

-Sky Travel was a channel operated by Sky Group broadcasting travel and reality television programming.
+Sky Travel was a channel broadcasting travel television programming.

 History

 Sky Travel launched as a weekday channel on 3 October 1994, as part of the Sky Multichannels package.It originally broadcast between Monday and Thursday between midday and midnight and on Friday between 12pm and 6pm until September 1997.
 In 2001, the channel started broadcasting 7 days a week from 6am until 11pm.

 Sky Travel launched with Freeview on 30 October 2002, along with Sky News and Sky Sports News and the programming strategy for the channel was changed to attract a wider audience, skewing towards entertainment programmes with a travel theme, particularly reality shows.

 In January 2005, a timeshifted version of Sky Travel was launched.